The Muddy insider guide to The Cotswolds

 Or, head to Chippy Lido in Chipping Norton, which also has a great toddler paddling pool, lawn and cafe.

-The Corinium Museum, due to reopen soon, is a really engaging place to learn about the Cotswolds’ Roman history and holds regular craft and dress-up events for kids.
+The Corinium Museum, is a really engaging place to learn about the Cotswolds’ Roman history and holds regular craft and dress-up events for kids.
 Or in Bourton-in-the-Water you’ll find the Cotswold Motoring and Toy Museum,

 Parks and Farms

-If you can bear the crowds (go early) head to Birdland in Bourton-on-the-water, and great places to see rare breeds, baby animals and more are Adam Henson’s Cotswold Farm Parkand the Cotswold Wildlife Park, all hopefully reopening later in June.
+If you can bear the crowds (go early) head to Birdland in Bourton-on-the-water, and great places to see rare breeds, baby animals and more are Adam Henson’s Cotswold Farm Parkand the Cotswold Wildlife Park.

 One of the Cotswolds’ greatest secrets is how good it is for off-road cycling.
 A network of byways and bridleways as well as large open spaces mean two wheels is a great way to get around.